hanicinecm/pygmol/docs/index.rst

 ********************
 **PyGMol** (the Python Global Model) is a simple-to-use 0D model of plasma chemistry.

+The package is designed to be easily tweakable by anyone who speaks python reasonably well.

 At its current form, the ``pygmol`` package defines the system of ordinary differential equations (ODE) which govern the plasma chemistry, and solves them using the ``scipy.integrate.solve_ivp`` solver.